jerrelblankenship/rust-bootcamp/02-ownership-and-borrowing/04-smart-pointers.md

     for handle in handles {
         handle.join().unwrap();
     }

+    println!("Main thread can still use: {:?}", numbers);
 }
 ```

 ## 🔐 RefCell<T> - Interior Mutability

-`RefCell<T>` enables mutation even when behind an immutable reference.
-It moves Rust's borrowing rules from compile time to runtime.
+`RefCell<T>` allows mutation of data even when behind an immutable reference by moving borrowing rules from compile-time to runtime.

-### When to Use RefCell
+### When to Use RefCell<T>

-- You need to mutate data inside an immutable structure
+- Need to mutate data inside an otherwise immutable structure
-- Mock objects in tests
+- Implementing mock objects for testing
-- Implementing certain patterns (like observer)
+- Certain design patterns require interior mutability

 ### Basic Usage